Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Methods

 \section{Methods}

-In this section, we start by theoretically analyzing the disadvantage of current time series contrastive learning when bad positive pairs are present.
-Then, we verify our hypothesis and study the training behaviors of bad positive pairs using a specially designed simulated dataset.
-We next propose DBPM algorithm to mitigate the negative effects of potential bad positive pairs in real-world datasets.
-Figure \ref{fig:framework} provides an overview of the proposed DBPM algorithm.
+In this section, we start by theoretically analyzing the drawbacks of current time series contrastive learning with the presence of bad positive pairs.
+Then, we verify our hypothesis and study the training behaviors of bad positive pairs using a specially crafted simulated dataset.
+We next introduce the DBPM algorithm, designed to alleviate the detrimental impacts of potential bad positive pairs in real-world datasets.
+An overview of the proposed DBPM algorithm is presented in Figure \ref{fig:framework}.